-Once a schema is obtained, the converter will then load its metadata (version) from the remote server.
-First it queries a local cache, and if not found it then submits the data to the server that will reply with versioning information.
-The converter will always cache the results to avoid the overhead of querying the Schema Server for every new message that needs to be serialized.
+Ones a schema is obtained, the converter loads its metadata (version) from the remote server.
+First, it queries a local cache.
+If no result is found, it submits the data to the server, which replies with versioning information.
+The converter always caches the results to avoid the overhead of querying the Schema Server for every new message that needs to be serialized.